ttopper/CPSC129/docs/08.1_CGI/05_Your_first_web_server.md

 server.serve_forever()
 ```

-As you can see from the code it will serve over port 80.
-If you are
+As you can see from the code it will serve over port 8080.
+Port numbers
-already running a web server on that port just change the number to
+less than 1024 require admin access, so they won't work well on the
-something unused, e.g. to 8080.
+University's computers.